jonasschnelli/dbb-app/README.md

     printf("result: %s\n", jsonFlat.c_str());
 ```

+## dbb-daemon
+The dbb daemon can be enabled with the configure option `--enable-daemon`.
+Optional the gui can be added with `--with-gui=qt5`.

 ## dbb-cli
 This package includes a small tool "dbb-cli" which can be used to direcly talk with your digital bitbox device.